Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 - **DNF**:- `dnf` (Dandified YUM) is the successor to YUM.
 It is a powerful package manager for installing and managing applications on rpm-based distributions.
 - **AUR**:- `aur` (Arch User Repository) is the largest community-maintained repository with thousands of native packages for Arch Linux and its derivatives.
 - **APK**:- `apk` (Alpine Linux package keeper) is a package manager which allows installing and managing applications on Alpine Linux.
+- **ZYPPER**:- `zypper` is a package manager on openSUSE for installing, updating and removing packages.
+And also for managing repositories.
+- **XBPS**:- `xbps` (X Binary Package System) is a fast package manager on Void Linux that has been designed and implemented from scratch for efficiently managing your packages.
 - **DEB**:- `deb` (Debian Packages) is a file format for installing and managing applications on Debian-based systems.
 It's an equivalent file extension to `.exe` in Windows and `.rpm` in GNU/Linux.
 - **RPM**:- `rpm` (Red Hat package manager) is a file format for installing and managing applications on Red Hat-based systems.
 It's an equivalent file extension to `.exe` in Windows and `.deb` in GNU/Linux.